hiruna72/squigualiser/README.md

 3. Reformat move table
 ```
+# PAF output for plotting
 REFORMAT_PAF=reform_output.paf
-python src/reform.py --sig_move_offset 1 --kmer_length 1 -c --bam pass_bam.bam -o ${REFORMAT_PAF}
+python src/reform.py --sig_move_offset 1 --kmer_length 1 -c --bam out.sam -o ${REFORMAT_PAF}

+# For human readability you may prefer the tsv output (not supported for plitting)
-python src/reform.py --sig_move_offset 1 --kmer_length 1 --bam pass_bam.bam -o reform_output.tsv
+python src/reform.py --sig_move_offset 1 --kmer_length 1 --bam out.sam -o reform_output.tsv

-*visualizing only works with the paf output
 ```

-`sig_move_offset` is the number of moves `n` to skip in the signal (`n x stride`) to correct the start of the alignment.
+The output format is explained [here](https://hasindu2008.github.io/f5c/docs/output#resquiggle). `sig_move_offset` in commands above is the number of moves `n` to skip in the signal (`n x stride`) to correct the start of the alignment.
 This will not skip bases in the fastq sequence.

-4. Visualize the signal to sequence alignment
+4. Visualise the signal to sequence alignment
 ````
 FASTA_FILE=read.fasta
 SIGNAL_FILE=read.slow5